 Tone is set with each and every email you send.
 Every word you choose to bold, every word you omit or include.
 You control the tone.

 I had several instances over the past week where emails sent to me were downright insulting in tone.
-How these emailers worded their requests or inquiries spoke volumes as to what their true intent was.
+How these emailers worded their inquiries clearly indicated what their true intent was.

-If you are ever not sure of your tone, or if you are emotional or simply frustrated as you type an email, here’s what you do.
+If you are not sure of your tone, or if you are emotional or simply frustrated as you type an email, here’s what you do.

-These online screens should never be an excuse to be boldly rude or to make demands or accusations you wouldn’t dare do in person.
-Use email as the communication tool it is meant to be, not some way to flex your ego or narcissistic side of your personality because you can.
-Because when you do — it only reflects on you.
-And, that’s not a good thing…
+Not being face-to-face is not an excuse to be boldly rude or to make demands or accusations you wouldn’t dare do in person.
+Use email as the communication tool it is meant to be, not some way to flex your ego or narcissistic side of your personality just because you can.